INNOVATION & ENTREPRENEURSHIP

 Current and future development plans include:

-- STAR Tower: Ten-story building, scheduled to open in 2018, with the College of Health Sciences occupying two-thirds of the 120,000-square-foot tower.
-It will include:
+- STAR Tower: Ten-story building, that opened in 2018 with the College of Health Sciences occupying two-thirds of the 120,000-square-foot tower, and includes:

 - virtual reality rooms